tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Don't change anything in the grading process.
 Just have pitch accent information on the back of your cards but don't take it into account when grading yourself.

+If you test yourself on two or more questions at once, your retention of the card will be equal to the hardest of the questions.
+For example,
+you will have to fail a card if you remember what the word means but don't remember its accent.

 To learn pitch accent of individual words make separate cards.
 Have a word on the front of the card and its pitch accent on the back.